finos/morphir/docs/snowpark/snowpark-backend-generation.md

       }
 ```

-The backend generates the following class for this record definition:
+This backend generates the following class for this record definition:

 ```scala
   case class DataFromCompany(